IvoNet/docker-nordvpn/README.md

 ### run it ...

-Well it is kinda the same as in the nordvpn example but now it also exposes port 8118 to which you can point your proxy to get access to a add blocking proxy running on a vpn.
+Well it is kinda the same as in the nordvpn example but now it also exposes port 8118 to which you can point your proxy to get access to an add blocking proxy running on a vpn.

 ```bash
 docker run                                \